Decrypting Distributed Ledger Design -- Taxonomy, Classification and Blockchain Community Evaluation: Experimental Evaluation

-Figure \ref{fig:class_components} depicts the aggregated rating of the components.
-The distributed ledger component has the highest approval with $90.5\%$, followed by action ($85.6\%$), consensus ($80.6\%$) and token ($77.2\%$).
+Figure \ref{fig:class_components} depicts the aggregate acceptance level for each of the components.
+The Distributed Ledger component received the highest acceptance level with $88.0\%$, followed by the Token component ($86.8\%$), Action component ($82.0\%$) and Consensus component ($77.8\%$).

-In the original version of the classification received by participants and illustrated in the Supplementary Material, the underlying attribute is split into on-chain and off-chain underlying.
-These attributes have more fine grained characteristics (e.g. Computation, Storage, Identity) than the one used in the final classification as explained in Section~\ref{sec:adjustments}.

-Figure \ref{fig:class_attributes} shows the approval ratings for each attribute of the four components.
-One notices, that all approval ratings are above $74\%$, except on-chain underlying ($50.0\%$) and off-chain underlying ($66.7 \%$).
-Five attributes are above $90\%$: address traceability ($100\%$), origin ($94.4\%$), actor permission ($93.3\%$), conditional creation ($93.3\%$) and unconditional creation ($93.3\%$).
+Figure \ref{fig:class_attributes} illustrates the acceptance level for each attribute of the four components.
+It is noteworthy that the average approval rating over all components is $83.7\%$.
+Five attributes are above $90\%$: transferability ($96.2\%$), origin ($92.0\%$), DL type ($97.8\%$), creation condition ($90.0\%$) and unconditional creation ($90.0\%$).

-Figure \ref{fig:class_attributes} shows, that the highest disagreements are observed with on-chain underlying ($30.0\%$), validator permission ($19.4\%$) and off-chain underlying ($13.3\%$).
-The highest uncertainty is found with on-chain and off-chain underlying (each $20.0\%$), consensus type ($19.4\%$), read permission ($13.3\%$) and burn property ($13.3\%$).
+The figure shows that the highest disagreements relate to the validate permission ($17.4\%$), underlying ($15.4\%)$ and storage ($15.4\%)$.
+The highest degree of uncertainty is expressed regarding the action fee ($18.0\%$), consensus finality ($17.4\%$) and consensus proof ($13.0\%$) attributes.